GodblessUrassa/Pharmaceutic-Sales-analysis-/README.md

 It was a simple modelling , created a calender table and connected it with a data table by date column
 ![](Modelling.jpg)

-## Data analysis expression (DAX)
-Created measures
+## KPIs and Metrics
-* YOY growth % - year to year sales growth rate
+* YOY growth % - year-to-year sales growth rate
-* MOM sales growth % - month to month sales growth rate
+* MOM sales growth % - month-to-month sales growth rate
-* Total sales - sum of sales
+* Total sales - the sum of sales
-* Calendar

 ## Report Visuals
 ![](pharma_dashboard.jpg)